Sachdev-Ye-Kitaev model on a noisy quantum computer: Additional details about simulations on IBM quantum hardware

 Our return probability computation was run on \texttt{ibm\_nazca}, \texttt{ibm\_cusco}, and \texttt{ibm\_kyoto}.
 The OTOC computation was run on \texttt{ibm\_cusco} and \texttt{ibm\_kyoto}.
 They are all 127 qubit devices with the \texttt{Eagle r3} processor.
 The qubit connectivity of these devices is shown in Fig.~\ref{fig:layout_127}.
 All these machines use the same set of basis gates which consist of ECR and single-qubit gates $\{\texttt{ID}, \texttt{RZ}, \texttt{SX}, \texttt{X}\}$.

 We first construct the CNOT circuit for one Trotter step and then append the same circuit $N_t-1$ times to give the circuit for $N_t$ Trotter steps.
 We then transpile the circuits to the above basis gate set with the coupling map of the device we used.
-Though, we only need $(30)N_{t}$ CNOTs for the entire evolution as discussed in Table~\ref{tab:tab1}, the actual cost of the two-qubit ECR gate is much higher.
+Though, we only need $(30)N_{t}$ CNOTs for the entire evolution as discussed in the main text, the actual cost of the two-qubit ECR gate is much higher.
 This is due to the limited connectivity of the quantum hardware, as shown in Fig.~\ref{fig:layout_127}.
-For $N=6$, we find that about 290 ECR gates are needed for eight Trotter steps, while for $N=8$, we need about 340 ECR gates for two Trotter steps.
+For $N=6$, we find that about 290 ECR gates (both gate count and circuit depth) are needed for eight Trotter steps, while for $N=8$, we need about 340 ECR gates for two Trotter steps.
 Thus it poses a challenge to investigate models with non-local interactions with quantum processing units that have restricted topology.
 The challenges of restricted qubit topology compared to all-to-all qubit connectivity is discussed in the context of the multi-flavor Gross-Neveu model in \cite{Asaduzzaman:2022bpi}.

 Other than minimizing SWAP gates required due to restricted topology, we use the following criteria to map physical qubits to virtual qubits \begin{enumerate} \item Must have low ECR gate error since two-qubit gate errors are the bottleneck in NISQ-era devices. \item Have a reasonably high coherence time--- for a larger number of Trotter steps, we typically need $T_{1,2}\sim 200\,\mu$s. \item Preferably have a lower ECR gate application time (also sometimes referred to as `gate operation time').
 This enables us to perform Trotter evolution to larger times. \end{enumerate}